cloudfoundry/guardian/grootfs/README.md

 ```

 Some important notes:
-* If you're not running as root, you'll always need to map root (`0:--your-user-id:1`)
+* If you're not running as root, and you want to use mappings, you'll always need to map root too (`0:--your-user-id:1`)
 * Your id mappings can't overlap (e.g. 1:100000:65000 and 100:1000:200)
 * You need to have these [mappings allowed](http://man7.org/linux/man-pages/man5/subuid.5.html) in the `/etc/subuid` and `/etc/subgid` files